Are you a beginner or an advanced skier wishing to improve your skiing?

 - Inhale and exhale through your nose for the count for about 12 to 20 rounds.

-- As you inhale focus on your chest raising.
+- As you inhale, focus on your chest rising.

 - As you exhale, gently pull your belly button towards your spine.